Cafés and delis in Hamburg

 Hellbrookstraße 61 (Barmbek)

-Located in the Weidenallee, between Sternschanze and Eimsbüttel, the Weidenkantine sweetens your time in Hamburg.
+Located between Sternschanze and Eimsbüttel, the Weidenkantine sweetens your time in Hamburg.
 Here you can not only enjoy delicious coffee and homemade cakes, but also get honest, homemade food for lunch and on weekends a breakfast that you otherwise only dream of.
 The Weidenkantine loves its Nordic corner and everything it has to offer and therefore sources its products directly from the region, paying attention to sustainability, seasonality and fair prices for suppliers.
 The menu is then created from these finest ingredients, new every week but always healthy and preferably vegetarian or vegan.

 Weidenallee 61 (Eimsbüttel)